-Туре Configuration Way Aging out Being kept after reboot (if the configuration is saved) Relationship between the bound MAC address and the port Static Address Table Manually configuring No Yes The bound MAC address cannot be learned by the other ports in the same VLAN.
+Туре Configuration Way Aging out Being kept after reboot (if the configuration is saved) Static Address Table Manually configuring No Yes The bound MAC address cannot be learned by the other ports in the same VLAN.
 Dynamic Address Table Automatically learning Yes No The bound MAC address can be learned by the other ports in the same VLAN.
 Filtering Address Table Manually configuring No Yes -